Thursday, August 22, 2024

 The first Biblically unrecognized King was Nimrod.

 Babel survived a short time until it was disbanded by God.
 The people of Babel had just begun to unite, ignoring the command given to Noah to multiply and replenish the earth.
-(Genesis 9:1) They began to create a city and build a tower (temple).
-The tower was designed as a temple to reach the heavens (Genesis 11:4) and to make a name for themselves.
-This suggests that the tower was intended to reach the heavens in order to study the stars; or, escape another flood as suggested by Flavius Josephus.
+(Genesis 9:1) They began to create a city and build a tower.
+The tower was designed as a temple to reach the heavens: Genesis 11:4.
+This was done in order to make a name for themselves.

 After the collapse of the Akkadian empire (2,150.
 B.C.) and then the Ur empire, (1,940 B.C.), Babel was forgotten except for the legends that passed through generations.
-There were perhaps small family villages, wanderers, nomads or an occasional horde of marauders that camped there, but, basically Babel was little more than a cursed city full of long forgotten crumbled buildings and desert sand; perhaps much as it is today.
+Babel was little more than a cursed city, full of long forgotten crumbled buildings, and desert sand; perhaps much as it is today.

-A few hundred years later, among several power struggles, the Amorites took official control of what would become the Babylon territory in 1899 B.C. and once again the city began to populate and thrive.
-A century later, 1792 B.C., a man named Hammurabi saw the potential and claimed it as his own.
+Years later, among several power struggles, the Amorites took official control of what would become the Babylon territory in 1899 B.C..
+Once again, the city began to populate and thrive.
+A century later, 1792 B.C., Hammurabi saw the potential, and claimed it as his own.
 This was the beginning of the Babylon empire, thousands of years after Babel was scattered and Nimrod's horrific blunder was memory-holed from time.

 Babel would have been a lingering memory; a generational story as the rise of the Babylonian kingdom was just beginning.